 The wine should then be returned to the right hand and the rest of the Havdalah text recited.
 (Shulchan Aruch Siman 296:6, Mishna Berura S”K 31 and Sha’ar HaTzion 28)

-2) Another important Halacha which I have been receiving a lot of questions about, and is important to remember is that even though we have been discussing over the past few weeks that different Besamim receive different Brachos, that is only for smelling during the week, and not the case on Motzei Shabbos by Havdalah.
+2) Even though we have been discussing over the past few weeks that different Besamim receive different Brachos, that is only for smelling during the week, and not the case on Motzei Shabbos by Havdalah.